How to make the most of JSTOR’s Workspace

 Here’s a look at how each feature supports users’ research workflows:

 - Compare mode for in-depth analysis: With Workspace, you can compare up to four items, including text- and image-based resources, side by side, making it easier to analyze content for similarities, differences, and trends.
+Comparisons can be made with outer content in your Workspace, or with search results.
 This feature is particularly useful for faculty preparing lesson plans, lectures, or discussion sessions, as it allows them to juxtapose primary sources with scholarly analyses.

 - Access from any device: Because it’s cloud-based, Workspace allows users to access their materials from anywhere.
 Whether you’re researching in the library, attending a conference, or working from home, Workspace keeps your research in sync across all your devices, making it easier to pick up where you left off.